ZichenFrankFu/CGGaming/README.md

 **Scenes**

+**Scene Graph and Grouping**

-As a minimum proof of concept, we created scenes for only the elevator room and the first room (a classroom).
-Other room scenes may be added later.
+As a minimum proof of concept, we created scenes for only the elevator room and one classroom.
+We have attached models such as door, wallsfloor, and elevator to the classroom node.
+We also transformed the wall in our scene to align it with the classroom.
+The grouping allows efficient transformations and updates within the scene.
+After this, any further transformation applied to the classroom node will affect all attached child nodes.
+Other room scenes will be added later.

 *Inside the Elevator Room*